rredwiz/rredwiz/README.md

 * 📈 Currently working on [side projects](https://github.com/rredwiz?tab=repositories) for internships.

 My main goal is learning and consistently putting in the effort to be better every day.
 * 🎇 If you wish to collaborate on a project, contact me!

+Languages: Java, Python, Typescript/Javascript, HTML, CSS, C